anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Everything we hear is an opinion, not a fact.
-Everything we see is a perspective, not the truth.
+Quote: If you do not express your own original ideas, if you do not listen to your own being, you will have betrayed yourself.

-By: Marcus Aurelius
+By: Rollo May